uhray/boilerplate/doc/boilerplate.md

 	new_stylesheet.scss
 ```

-Next, you'll have to add a corresponding link tag to the base [_layout.html](../app/static/_layout.html) file for static development or the [backend shell](../app/backend/shells/main.html) for regular application development.
+Next, you'll have to add a corresponding link tag to the [backend shell](../app/backend/shells/main.html).

 ```
 <link rel="stylesheet" href="/public/styles/css/new_stylesheet.css">